mvolkmann/blog/src/d3/00-intro-article.md

 It handles both the enter and update sub-selections by setting the text of those elements.
-Finally, it handles the exit sub-selection by removing those element from the DOM.
+Finally, it handles the exit sub-selection by removing those elements from the DOM.

 ```js
 bars